jushy10/weatherApplication/README.md

 Restart Computer After Installation

-When you run project for the first time, Allow Node JS access to Windows Firewall
+When you run Node JS for the first time, Allow Node JS access to Windows Firewall

 # To Run Front End: